OfficeDev/teams-toolkit/packages/sdk/doc/teamsfx.defaulttediousconnectionconfiguration.getconfig.md

 Promise&lt;ConnectionConfig&gt;

-Configuration items to the user for tedious to connection to the SQL.
+Connection configuration of tedious for the SQL.

 ## Exceptions

-[InvalidConfiguration](./teamsfx.errorcode.md) when sql config resource configuration is invalid.
+[InvalidConfiguration](./teamsfx.errorcode.md) when SQL config resource configuration is invalid.

 [InternalError](./teamsfx.errorcode.md) when get user MSI token failed or MSI token is invalid.